-The Idaho State Department of Education is hosting a Charter Start 101 workshop for parents, educators, and others interested in learning more about what it takes to start a public charter school in Idaho on September 13-14, 2012, in Boise.
+The Idaho State Department of Education is hosting a Charter Start 101 workshop for parents, educators and others interested in learning more about what it takes to start a public charter school in Idaho from February 28 to March 1, 2013 in Boise.

 Public charters schools are free public schools that are open to all students.
 A public charter school gives parents the choice of sending their children to a school that uses innovative methods to provide a quality education in a smaller, more responsive learning environment.

-Charter Start 101 workshops provide hands-on technical assistance for all new charter developers and any individual or group interested in a public school conversion.
+This two-day Charter Start 101 workshop will provide technical assistance for all new charter developers and any individual or group interested in a public school conversion.
 The workshop is designed to support public charter school developers at all stages – from vision to implementation.

-Workshop attendance is a statutory requirement for all individuals and groups developing a charter school.
-This free workshop will be from 8:00 a.m. to 4:30 p.m. both days at the State Department of Education.
-Registration starts at 7:45 a.m. on the first day.
-All participants will receive a charter start resource guide and a certificate of participation.
+Workshop attendance is a statutory requirement for all charter developers.
+This free workshop is scheduled from 8 a.m. to 5 p.m. at the State Department of Education offices in the Barbara Morgan Conference Room, 650 West State Street, 2nd floor, Boise.
+Registration starts at 7:45 a.m.
+All participants will receive a charter start resource guide.

 The deadline to register is Friday, February 22, 2013.
 No late registrants will be accepted.
 Space is limited so please register now by completing the registration form and returning to Michelle Clement Taylor.